dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Mark the longer end plates for the floor joists.

+Cut the remaining *2x6x12s* to 11' 9" to use as floor joists.

-Roughly place the *concrete blocks* in place by inserting the floor joists into them, and aligning the joists roughly with the marks.
+Roughly place the *Concrete Blocks* in place by inserting the floor joists into them, and aligning the joists roughly with the marks.

 After each board is lined up, remove an inch of soil under each block and add *All Purpose Gravel* under each block until the joists are level with the side beams.

-Carefully mark the unattached floor joists with numbers so you can place them back in the same place later.
+Carefully mark the unattached floor joists with numbers using a *Carpenter's Pencil* so you can place them back in the same place later.
 Then remove them for the next step.

 [![](blueprints/A04.svg)](https://github.com/dangnelson/WATERBEAR-Shed/blob/master/01%20Foundation/blueprints/A04.pdf)